Home Improvements During the Pandemic

 Try rearranging some of your furniture.
 Place a tall wooden bookcase against a shared wall and fill it with some of your favorite books to absorb any noise from next door.
 Paintings or framed photos work the same way and are great conversation pieces.

-Seth Murphy wrote an article at PaPa DIY, Our guest blogger.
+Seth Murphy wrote an article for PaPa DIY, our guest blogger.